celiadulucinsa/DEFI_IA/README.md

 - Run the train.py, with the following options :
   - data_path = './data_station/',
   - output_folder an output folder, where you will get the predictions
-  - **preprocessing = TRUE**
+  - preprocessing:
+    - *Option 1 (if you have downloaded all the data on your computer):* preprocessing = TRUE

 ```
 python train.py --data_path = './data_station' -- output_folder = 'an output folder' --preprocessing = TRUE
 ```

-### Option 2: if you have downloaded the final dataset (with the preproceessing already done) on your computer
+    - *Option 2 (if you have downloaded the final dataset with the preprocessing already done):* preprocessing = FALSE

-- Run the train.py, with the following options :
-  - data_path = './data_station/',
-  - output_folder an output folder, where you will get the predictions
-  - **preprocessing = FALSE**

 ```
-python train.py --data_path = './data_station' -- output_folder = 'an output folder' --preprocessing = FALSE
+python train.py --data_path = './data_station' -- output_folder = <OUTPUT_FOLDER> --preprocessing = FALSE
 ```